Larry King Fast Facts | NewsChannel 3-12

 His marriage to Shawn Southwick took place at UCLA Medical Center as King was being admitted for chest pains and just before undergoing cardiac surgery.

-He has appeared as himself in numerous films and television programs and has published over twenty books including his autobiography, a novel and a children’s book with one of his daughters.
+He had appeared as himself in numerous films and television programs and published over twenty books including his autobiography, a novel and a children’s book with one of his daughters.

 Hosted a podcast with his wife Shawn, “Back and Forth with Shawn and Larry King.”